yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 By default, Amplitude retains raw replay data for 90 days from the date of ingestion.
 If your use case requires a more strict policy, Amplitude can set the value to 30 days by request.

+Changes to the retention period impact replays ingested after the change.
+Sessions captured and ingested before a retention period change retain the previous retention period.

 ### DSAR API

 The Amplitude [DSAR API](/analytics/apis/ccpa-dsar-api/) returns metadata about session replays, but not the raw replay data.
 All events that are part of a session replay include a `[Amplitude] Session Replay ID` event property.
 This event provides information about the sessions collected for replay for the user, and includes all metadata collected with each event.